top of page

 London, England

-By the turn of the 20th century, New Zealand was the only country that had accorded women the right to vote in a national election.
-However, other countries, such as Australia, Finland, and Norway, soon followed suit, recognizing the importance of women's voices in shaping their nations.
-At the end of World War One, the struggle of the suffragists, who had redirected their energy to the war effort, finally ended.
-The relentless efforts of women worldwide and their wartime contribution led to their right to vote or the granting of equal voting rights as men.
+At the turn of the 20th century, New Zealand was the only country that had accorded women the right to vote in a national election.
+However, the global impact of the suffrage movement was undeniable.
+Other countries, such as Australia, Finland, and Norway, soon followed suit, recognizing the importance of women's voices in shaping their nations.
+By the end of World War One, the suffragists, who had redirected their energy to the war effort, saw their hard work finally realized when countries worldwide began granting women the right to vote.

 bottom of page